Urgent considerations

 Chronic cough accompanied by episodic dyspnea, wheezing, and chest tightness that worsens at night, on exposure to allergens, cold, or fumes, may indicate asthma.
 Timely diagnosis of asthma is important to reduce the risk of exacerbations and long-term airway remodelling.[29]

-Diagnosis follows a structured clinical assessment, which may demonstrate the above symptoms and previous documented symptom variability; clinical findings of bronchoconstriction; and demonstration of airflow obstruction and reversibility, ideally confirmed by variable peak flow results.[10][25][26]
+Diagnosis follows a structured clinical assessment, which may demonstrate the above symptoms and previous documented symptom variability; clinical findings of bronchoconstriction; and demonstration of airflow obstruction and reversibility, ideally confirmed by variable peak flow results.[11][30][31]
 If asthma is poorly controlled at diagnosis, a short course of oral corticosteroids may be used prior to starting inhaled corticosteroids.
 In an acute exacerbation of asthma, bronchodilators and corticosteroids should be administered to relieve airflow obstruction.
-If the patient has signs of a severe exacerbation (drowsiness, confusion or a silent chest), arrange immediate transfer to the emergency department or intensive care.[10]
-Careful monitoring is essential.[10]
-Treatment in these situations includes a short-acting beta agonist, early corticosteroid, and oxygen.[10]
-Ipratropium should only be used for severe exacerbations, and intravenous magnesium sulfate may be considered if patients are unresponsive to initial therapy.[10]
+If the patient has signs of a severe exacerbation, arrange immediate transfer to the emergency department, or to intensive care if the patient is drowsy, confused or has a silent chest.[11]
+Careful monitoring is essential.[11]
+Treatment in these situations includes a short-acting beta-2 agonist, early corticosteroid, and oxygen.[11]
+Ipratropium should only be used for severe exacerbations, and intravenous magnesium sulfate may be considered if patients with severe exacerbations are unresponsive to initial therapy.[11]

 Pneumonia